isaniomoraes/pokedex-prizepics/readme.md

 yarn dev
 ```

-## E2E Testing
+## End to End (E2E) Testing

 This project uses [Cypress](https://www.cypress.io/) for E2E testing.
-You can start by running `npx cypress open` to setup your environment and run the tests.
+You can start by running `npx cypress open` to setup your environment and run the E2E tests.

 More useful commands: